 Todd Merrill grew up immersed in the antiques trade, representing the third generation of his family in the business.
 Though his family’s collecting passion was for eighteenth and nineteenth-century American furniture, at the start of his career, Merrill shifted his focus to the post-war era of American design.
 During the years that followed World War II, a flourishing of money, creativity, and style in America’s great cities allowed designers to create outstanding decorative furnishings unlike anything seen before.
 One of the first gallerists to realize the significance of this formerly overlooked period of design, Merrill dramatically increased its popularity.

-In 2008, the gallery introduced Custom Originals, a line of upholstered furniture designed by Merrill himself.
+In 2008, the gallery introduced Custom Originals, a line of custom produced upholstered furniture designed by Merrill himself.
 Merrill’s signature creations reflect his vast experience with twentieth-century design and knowledge of contemporary tastes.

 In 2009, shortly after Rizzoli published Modern Americana: Studio Furniture from High Craft to High Glam (2008), Merrill’s seminal book on the post-war period of American design, he launched Studio Contemporary, an exhibition-based program representing an international group of established and emerging contemporary artists.
 Today, the work of these artists is in high demand among collectors, designers, and curators around the world.